Read about the different types of wig, whether you can get one through your health service and tips on how to wear them.

 - from a specialist wig store

 Many places have a private room where you can have your fitting.
-Don’t be afraid to ask for one if there isn’t.
+Don’t be afraid to ask if there is a private room if you can't see one.

 Some companies will come to your home to fit wigs.
 The fitting and styling cost is usually included in the price of the wig, but it is always best to check.